umutybaki/portwatcher/README.md

 -   **Left/Right Click Mastery**:
     -   **Left-Click**: View and manage active ports.
     -   **Right-Click**: Access Settings or Quit PortWatcher.
+-   **Fully Self-Contained and Native**: All code is self contained without any dependency and written completely with Swift and SwiftUI.

 ## 🚀 Installation